Mike Sigov: Putin bears responsibility for dismal U.S.-Russia relations

 - Oops!Something went wrong.Please try again later.

 Mar.
-21—U.S. Russia relations have hit the lowest point since the Cold War.
+22—U.S.-Russia relations have hit the lowest point since the Cold War.

 President Biden called Russian President Vladimir Putin a "killer" without a human soul, and the latter parried the accusation with an infantile uttering and recalled the Russian ambassador from Washington last week.